chris-creditdesign/nature-nih-grant-terminations-data-wrangling/README.md

 # _Nature_ NIH grant terminations data wrangling

-Source code for the Nature article 'NIH Grant Terminations' published at [TK](https://www.nature.com).
+Source code for graphics created for the _Nature_ article: [How Trump 2.0 is slashing NIH-backed research — in charts](https://www.nature.com/articles/d41586-025-01099-8).